 Things to Know before Traveling to Greece

 To keep everyone safe, the Greek government has introduced the Passenger Locator Form (PLF).
 You should fill out this form at least 24 hours before entering Greece.
 The form includes detailed information on your point of departure, previous travels and duration, and your address in Greece.
 If you plan to move around the country, you must provide the address of your first accommodation.
 Though you might find these measures a little bit annoying, they are here to protect you and other people around you.

-Tourism in Greece is essential, and 2020 is no exception.
+Tourism in Greece is essential, and 2021 is no exception.
 Shops, bars, restaurants, travel companies, and hotels are currently following strict protocols to safeguard their employees and guests.
 We are delighted to report that these protocols are easy to follow and work!
-Regarding transportation, there are empty sits between passengers, disinfectant gel is everywhere, and personnel and passengers wear masks.
+Regarding transportation, there are empty seats between passengers, disinfectant gel is everywhere, and personnel and passengers wear masks.
 Everything is spotless!
 Don’t forget to fill the contact tracing form before entering the boat, to keep your mask on, and to enjoy the ride.
 We advise you to carry your own pen everywhere you go, so you don’t have to touch someone else’s.
-Once again, remember to check this link for up to date safety recommendations.
+Don’t forget to check this link for up to date safety recommendations.